 Cheese is one of my favourite foods ever.
 I like them all, except the blue ones.
 If you love this guilty pleasure too, in Extremadura you’ll be spoilt for choice, whether you like sheep milk cheeses, goats’ cheese or cow milk cheeses.

 Queso Ibores is made with raw goat’s milk and is usually covered in paprika.
 Torta del Casar is a rich-flavoured, spreadable cheese made with sheep’s milk.
 Queso de la Serena is also a torta-type of cheese, and the only cheese made with raw Merino sheep’s milk.

 You may not want to miss… Trujillos’ National Cheese Fair, which takes place around April-May.

 The Denomination of Origin Ternera de Extremadura includes six native Extremaduran cattle breeds (such as the highly regarded retinta) and two further breed crossings.
 Quality beef can be found anywhere in Extremadura.
-This map shows the location of all the cattle farms included in the Denomination of Origin.

 There’s nothing better than pairing a board of ham and cheese with a good glass of red, don’t you think?
 Many people don’t know this, but Extremadura’s winemaking area is the second biggest (80,391 ha) in Spain.
 Extremadura’s wines aren’t yet known abroad, but they are a high-quality product you shouldn’t miss.
 There are six winemaking areas in Extremadura, the majority of them located in Badajoz province.